davidkh1/ik_from_data/README.md

 ## Overview

-The SO-100 robot arm costs $110 and has no fancy features - you control it by setting its 6 joint positions.
+You control the SO-100 robot arm by setting its 6 joint positions.
 This project adds simplified IK by:

 1. Physically marking the gripper jaws with two dots
 2. Recording videos and joint positions while moving the arm